-SATISFACTORY ACADEMIC PROGRESS & FINANCIAL AID
+SATISFACTORY ACADEMIC PROGRESS & FINANCIAL SUPPORT

-The Office of Student Financial Services is available for support throughout your time at Hopkins.
+The Office of Student Financial Support is available to work with you throughout your time at Hopkins.
 This office administers institutional, federal, and state aid, including grants, work-study programs, and optional loans.

-It is important for incoming students to review the Satisfactory Academic Progress policy, found online at: https://finaid.jhu.edu/undergraduate-aid/apply-for-aid/undergraduate-sap/.
+It's important for incoming students to review the Satisfactory Academic Progress policy.
 Students who do not meet satisfactory academic progress will be placed on financial aid warning after the first semester, and financial aid suspension after the second consecutive semester.
 If your financial aid is suspended, you must submit a Satisfactory Academic Progress Appeal to have your aid reinstated.
-Your appeal must include a personal statement and an academic plan approved by your academic advisor.